pranjalcborty/blog/_posts/2025-11-26- spring-ai-locally-run-llms-using-multiple-llms-as-clients-and-structured-outputs.md

 author: "Pranjal Chakraborty"
 ---

-> Check the previous article before reading this: [Spring AI Series: #0 'Hello World'](https://pranjal.net/blog/2025/11/25/spring-ai-hello-world.html)
+> Check the previous article before reading this: ['Hello World'](https://pranjal.net/blog/2025/11/25/spring-ai-hello-world.html)

 In this installment, we’ll explore some more fun Spring AI stuffs!